mrsaurabhtanwar/RAG-TUTOR-CHATBOT/README.md

 4. Add tests if applicable
 5. Submit a pull request

+## 🔧 Troubleshooting

+### Common Issues

+**Port Binding Issues:**
+- Ensure the start command uses `uvicorn` with proper port binding
+- Check that the `PORT` environment variable is set correctly
+- Verify the health check path is set to `/health`

+**Memory Issues on Free Tier:**
+- The application automatically detects free tier and disables ML dependencies
+- Check logs for "Running on Render free tier" message
+- Verify `requirements-free.txt` is being used

+**API Issues:**
+- Check the `/debug` endpoint to test API connectivity
+- Verify API keys are set correctly in environment variables
+- Review the `/health` endpoint for API key status

 ## 📞 Support

 For support or questions:
 - Create an issue in the repository
 - Check the `/health` endpoint for system status
 - Review logs for debugging information
+- Use the `/debug` endpoint to test API connectivity

 ---